 DIRECTIONS FOR USE

 STEP 2.
-Fill lower tray 1/3 with liquid of your choice.
-It is about 0.4" from the bottom of lower tray's wall.
-Too much liquid would make a big ice block between the trays and too less liquid would not make good looking skulls.
-Start filling 1/3 with liquid of your choice at first and then adjust amount of liquid until you find the right amount for you.
+Fill lower tray 1/3 to 1/2 with liquid of your choice.
+Start filling the lower tray 1/3 at first then adjust amount until you find the right amount for you.

 STEP 3.
 Fit upper tray into lower tray and gently press down until excessive liquid comes out through the spilling holes on top and inner grooves are interlocked.
 To interlock them, place trays in a flat surface, have one hand up around the back head of the skull and another hand down around the face, and push them to each other until the grooves are engaged.
 Do this for each skull.
 You might feel it difficult to fully interlock them at first but you will learn to do it easily over time.